 On the business side, in addition to the company I own and operate, I am an expert member at the China Network of Turkish Industry and Business Association (TÜSİAD), Turkey’s leading business association.
 I have delivered lectures and talks on Asian economic issues and Turkey’s relations with Asia at institutions in several world cities, including Washington DC, New York, San Francisco, Beijing, Shanghai, Guangzhou, Tokyo, Singapore, Paris, Berlin, Stockholm, Budapest, Reykjavik, Brussels, Florence, Turin, Tel Aviv and Tunis.
 I prepare and host a weekly show on Asian current issues, titled "Yükselen Asya (Rising Asia), on Ekotürk, a Turkish national television channel.
 Moreover, I regularly appear on programs in media channels like Bloomberg, BBC World, Turkish Radio Television (TRT), TvNet, CCTV, CGTN, Channel News Asia, China Radio International, commenting on developments in the global economy and Turkey’s relations with Asian countries.

 In addition to my professional endeavors, I am interested in sports and history.
-As for sports, I am a former handball player, a former member of the technical committee of the Turkish Handball Federation and the former manager of the Turkish women’s national handball team.
+As for sports, I am a former handball player, a former member of the technical committee of the Turkish Handball Federation and former administrative manager of the Turkish women’s national handball team.
 In fact, the first time I have ever visited China was in 1999 with the Turkish team taking part in the World U20 Women's Handball Championship.
 Sports certainly brings physical and social benefits for the individual; in my case an additional bonus was the chance to watch the 2000 Olympics in Sydney as a guest of the International Handball Federation.
 I am currently writing on sports, and occasionally do commentating on TV.